ronnyhota/Oscar-Leading-Actress-API/README.md

 - It's simple to learn and use
 - It automatically creates documentation for your app (go to `/docs` to see it!)
 - It's fast and modern
+- It can return both JSON data and HTML webpages

 **Why not use a real database?**
 - For this small project, a simple Python dictionary works fine
 - If I had thousands of records, I'd use a database like MongoDB or PostgreSQL

+**Why store photos locally instead of using external links**
+- There is no worries about external links breaking
+- The app is completely self-contained

 **What about bigger projects?**
 - This setup works great for small apps